-The General Fund is the statutory fund into which all the receipts of a Council are required to be paid and out of which all liabilities of the Council are to be met, except to the extent that statutory rules might provide otherwise.
+The General Fund is the statutory fund into which all the receipts of the Council are required to be paid and out of which all liabilities of the Council are to be met, except to the extent that statutory rules might provide otherwise.
 These rules can also specify the financial year in which liabilities and payments should impact on the General Fund Balance, which is not necessarily in accordance with proper accounting practice.
 The General Fund Balance therefore summarises the resources that the Council is statutorily empowered to spend on its services or on capital investment (or the deficit of resources that the Council is required to recover) at the end of the financial year.
 The balance is not available to be applied to fund HRA services.

-The table below provides a breakdown of the General Fund balance:
+The table below shows the General Fund balance as at 31 March 2014 and as at 31 March 2015:

-31 March 2013 31 March 2014
+31 March 31 March

+2014 2015

-£000 £000
+£000 000£

-(11,183) General Balances Available (10,816)
+(10,816) General Balances Available (11,186)

-(11,183) Total (10,816)
+(10,816) Total (11,186)

-The General Fund Balance was £10.8m at 31 March 2014, representing only 2.3% of the 2013/14 net budget requirement of £477.5m.
-If this £10.8m were ever used, it would have to be replaced as soon as possible as the Council would always need a minimum level of emergency reserves.
+The General Fund Balance was £11.2m at 31 March 2015, representing only 2.5% of the 2014/15 net budget requirement of £451.2m.
+If this £11.2m were ever used, it would have to be replaced as soon as possible as the Council would always need a minimum level of emergency reserves.
+However, the Council believes this level to be adequate but acknowledges it should not fall below the March 2015 figure where possible.